cjpais/cmlparser_py/README.md

 An example of use would be:

-`python cml.py molecules/smdppeh.cml outputs/data.first outputs/in.rewriteout d`
+`python cml.py -imol molecules/smdppeh.cml -od outputs/data.molecule_smdppeh -oi outputs/in.molecule_smdppeh -d` for molecules

+or `python cml.py -imol monomers/p3htn.cml -od outputs/data.monomer_p3ht -oi outputs/data.monomer_p3ht -d` for monomers

 This would effectively run the program, using the `molecules/smdppeh.cml` molecule as its input.
 The flag `outputs/data.first` is the data file to output and for lammps to read.